break-stuff/clarion/README.md

 ## Changelog

+3.0.1 - Added additional border radius mixins and fixed some error messages.

 3.0.0 - Added style framework for SASS and SCSS.

 2.1.0 - Added a default configuration option and some bug fixes.